 To make an appointment, please e-mail to firstname.lastname@example.org.

-- GIST professional development series that aim to help faculty shape their perspectives on teaching diverse students (Please see the Fall 2018 Workshop Calendar)
+- GIST professional development series that aim to help faculty shape their perspectives on teaching diverse students.
+(GIST stands for Good Teaching Is Inclusive and Student-Centered)

-- On-demand workshops tailored to specific needs faculty and staff.
-To request a workshop, e-mail to email@example.com or firstname.lastname@example.org
+- On-demand workshops tailored to specific needs of faculty and staff

 Elena Lawrick, Ph.D.